jskoiz/telegram-greeting/README.md

 ## Configuration

-You can modify the bot's behavior by editing the `src/config.ts` file:
+You can modify the bot's behavior by using /settings in tg

-- `greetingMessage`: The message sent to greet new users
-- `warningMessage`: The periodic warning message sent to the group
-- `intervalInMinutes`: How often the warning message is sent

 ## Development